-After G7 Summit, Merkel Says Europe Can No Longer Completely Rely On U.S. And UK
+After G7 Summit, Merkel Says Europe Can No Longer Completely Rely On U.S. And U.K.

 International

-After G7 Summit, Merkel Says Europe Can No Longer Completely Rely On U.S. And UK
+After G7 Summit, Merkel Says Europe Can No Longer Completely Rely On U.S. And U.K.

 On the heels of last week's G7 summit, German Chancellor Angela Merkel issued a wake-up call for European Union nations on Sunday.
 At a Munich stop on the campaign trail, Merkel told supporters that Europe can no longer count on the U.S. and the U.K. as reliable allies.